 The outpost is semi-fictional, it needs to feel believable as a real place, but also function as a tight gameplay hub.
 The biggest challenge was placing the CCTV (the player’s main station) so it wasn’t overpowered, while still keeping response times fair across all core interactions.

-I designed the building as a 3-floor hub, with the CCTV positioned close to the exit for outdoor responses, but also within similar travel time to the important indoor systems.One small but important detail was keeping useful actions within the same “mental space”: the player can quickly check CCTV and then turn to confirm nearby systems (like the sensor panel) without wasting time or losing flow.The goal was to save seconds in a way that feels natural, not gamey.
+I designed the building as a 3-floor hub, with the CCTV positioned close to the exit for outdoor responses, but also within similar travel time to the important indoor systems.One small but important detail was keeping useful actions within the same “mental space”, the player can quickly check CCTV and then turn to confirm nearby systems (like the sensor panel) without wasting time or losing flow.The goal was to save seconds in a way that feels natural, not gamey.

-Upstairs needed clarity and structure.
-If the layout is messy, the player loses time and the fear becomes frustration.
 But if everything is too close and convenient, it breaks immersion and makes the outpost feel like a “game arena.”

 I split the upper floor into clear directions (N/S/E/W) and kept important points easy to remember.
 I placed key interactions so travel times are consistent and readable, and kept the vent close to the stairs to reduce pointless backtracking.The floor is efficient, but not “perfect”, the player still has to commit and move, which keeps tension.

-The basement stayed almost the same as the original student prototype.
 It already worked as a strong “risk space,” so I didn’t want to redesign it just for the sake of change.

 The main challenge was the mechanism placement and how far the basement should be from safety.
 If it was too deep or too far, it would feel like a chore.
 But if everything was too close to the stairs, it would lose tension.